Best broker for Spanish investors

 Can Spanish investors buy US ETFs like VTI or SPY?

 Generally no for retail accounts.
 PRIIPs/KID rules under EU law block access to most US-domiciled ETFs that don’t provide a compliant Key Information Document.
-The practical solution is UCITS ETFs tracking the same indexes — Vanguard, iShares, and Amundi all offer UCITS equivalents of the major US index funds with near-identical performance characteristics.
+The practical solution is UCITS ETFs tracking the same indexes — Vanguard, iShares, and Amundi all offer UCITS equivalents of the major US index funds with near-identical long-run performance characteristics.

 Does using a nominee broker change my Modelo 720 obligations?